MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Get-AccelNetManagementPreReq.md

 ### -IntentName

-The intent name to be used for AccelNet Management.
+The intent name to be used for Accelerated Networking Management.
+This parameter is required.

+This value must be an integer greater than or equal to **0** and less than or equal to **99**.

 ```yaml
 Type: String